RTMP vs RTSP: Key Differences and Use Cases

 The inoRain Perspective

-When it comes to RTMP vs. RTSP, inoRain recommends RTMP for those applications that work best with low latency, like social media streams and live streaming.
-On the other hand, RTSP is ideal for individuals looking to create a more controlled environment for VoD applications or surveillance systems, where playback controls are vital.
+When it comes to RTMP vs. RTSP, inoRain recommends RTMP for applications that work best with low latency, such as social media streams and live streaming.
+On the other hand, RTSP is ideal for individuals who want to create a more controlled environment for VOD applications or surveillance systems, where controlling playback is crucial.

 Advantages and Limitations of RTMP